The Blogging Life – My Experiences With WordPress, Part Two

 • The Keeper

-Last time out, I featured FEDERATION, the first of two collections gathering together the short fiction of H. Beam Piper’s classic Terro-Human Future History cycle.
-This time it’s the turn of EMPIRE, the second collection of stories set in that future history.
+Last time out, I featured FEDERATION, the first of two collections gathering together the short fiction of H. Beam Piper\’s classic Terro-Human Future History cycle.
+This time it\’s the turn of EMPIRE, the second collection of stories set in that future history.

-The book starts with an excellent three-page chronology of Piper’s Terro-Human Future History, put together from dates, events and other data spread over all of Piper’s short fiction and novels.
+The book starts with an excellent three-page chronology of Piper\’s Terro-Human Future History, put together from dates, events and other data spread over all of Piper\’s short fiction and novels.
 This is followed by yet another fascinating and detailed ten-page Introduction by Piper scholar John F. Carr, which gives a lot of useful additional details on the future history as related in the five stories in this collection.

-The five stories in the FEDERATION collection are from the earlier phase of Piper’s Future History, whereas the five stories in EMPIRE cover the later stages of that Future History, with the exception of The Edge of the Knife, which is unique in that it is set in the more contemporary timeframe of the early 1970s, pre-dating the formation of the Federation, and thus placing the story effectively outside of the future history itself.
+The five stories in the FEDERATION collection are from the earlier phase of Piper\’s Future History, whereas the five stories in EMPIRE cover the later stages of that Future History, with the exception of The Edge of the Knife, which is unique in that it is set in the more contemporary timeframe of the early 1970s, pre-dating the formation of the Federation, and thus placing the story effectively outside of the future history itself.

-I haven’t read this collection for years, but I have fond memories of The Keeper, Ministry of Disturbance, and The Edge of the Knife, although I remember very little about either A Slave is a Slave or The Return (which are lined up for a much-needed re-read in the not-too-distant future).
-If they turn out to be even half as good as the other stories, that will be the cream on top of the cake, as far as I’m concerned.
+I haven\’t read this collection for years, but I have fond memories of The Keeper, Ministry of Disturbance, and The Edge of the Knife, although I remember very little about either A Slave is a Slave or The Return (which are lined up for a much-needed re-read in the not-too-distant future).
+If they turn out to be even half as good as the other stories, that will be the cream on top of the cake, as far as I\’m concerned.

-The Keeper, in particular, is very moody and atmospheric, and is one of my favourite Piper stories, in my opinion bettered by only Omnilingual (I’ve always found it funny that my two favourite stories in Piper’s Future History chronology are, by their positions in that future history, the very first, Omnilingual, and the very last, The Keeper).
+The Keeper, in particular, is very moody and atmospheric, and is one of my favourite Piper stories, in my opinion bettered by only Omnilingual (I\’ve always found it funny that my two favourite stories in Piper\’s Future History chronology are, by their positions in that future history, the very first, Omnilingual, and the very last, The Keeper).
 The Keeper allows us the only available brief and tantalizing glimpses into the mysterious far future of the Fifth Empire, and is also the only known story written by Piper which is set beyond the end of the First Empire.
-The rest of the existing Terro-Human Future History Chronology doesn’t go beyond the First Empire, which makes The Keeper seem strange and out of place compared to the other stories, until we accept that it is the only surviving proof that Piper intended to write other stories extending his future history far into the distant future.
+The rest of the existing Terro-Human Future History Chronology doesn\’t go beyond the First Empire, which makes The Keeper seem strange and out of place compared to the other stories, until we accept that it is the only surviving proof that Piper intended to write other stories extending his future history far into the distant future.

-Aside from the few snippets of background information contained in The Keeper, we know absolutely nothing about Piper’s plans for developing the details of these distant far-future eras of his chronology.
+Aside from the few snippets of background information contained in The Keeper, we know absolutely nothing about Piper\’s plans for developing the details of these distant far-future eras of his chronology.
 According to Jerry Pournelle, who had a lot of contact with Piper back in the day, he had certainly planned something much bigger.
-Pournelle has always asserted that he had seen Piper’s folders full of extensive notes and details of a much longer and more complex future history chronology.
-Tragically, those notes were lost after Piper’s suicide, and all that we’re left with is a big bunch of “maybes” and “what-might-have-beens”, only too aware that the future history material which (fortunately) still exists in print, as good as it is, gives us only a tiny portion of the greatness that might have been.
+Pournelle has always asserted that he had seen Piper\’s folders full of extensive notes and details of a much longer and more complex future history chronology.
+Tragically, those notes were lost after Piper\’s suicide, and all that we\’re left with is a big bunch of \”maybes\” and \”what-might-have-beens\”, only too aware that the future history material which (fortunately) still exists in print, as good as it is, gives us only a tiny portion of the greatness that might have been.

 As it stands, EMPIRE is a strong collection, and already contains at least three of my favourite Piper stories, plus the excellent chronology and introduction.
-And as such, it’s definitely well worth adding to any aspiring SF reader’s bookshelf.
+And as such, it\’s definitely well worth adding to any aspiring SF reader\’s bookshelf.

 Yet another very good H. Beam Piper collection.

-CLASSIC TUNES: “Tighten Up” by Archie Bell & the Drells
+CLASSIC TUNES: \”Tighten Up\” by Archie Bell & the Drells

-I’ve been sitting back on a quiet Saturday evening, chillin’ out and listening to some good music.
-Playing right now, all the way from 1968, it’s one of the great funk classics, “Tighten Up”, by another of my favourite groups, Archie Bell & the Drells.
+I\’ve been sitting back on a quiet Saturday evening, chillin\’ out and listening to some good music.
+Playing right now, all the way from 1968, it\’s one of the great funk classics, \”Tighten Up\”, by another of my favourite groups, Archie Bell & the Drells.

 This is one of the early true funk masterpieces, with some great grooves and incredible dance rhythms.
-Aside from Bell’s voice, the one thing that really stands out for me in the tune is the fantastic bass rhythm, followed closely by the funky lead.
+Aside from Bell\’s voice, the one thing that really stands out for me in the tune is the fantastic bass rhythm, followed closely by the funky lead.
 Everything that makes funk great is present in this song.
-I defy anybody with an ounce of rhythm in their body not to start tapping their feet or shaking their booty when “Tighten Up” comes on the radio.
+I defy anybody with an ounce of rhythm in their body not to start tapping their feet or shaking their booty when \”Tighten Up\” comes on the radio.

 I usually associate the emergence of funk with the early-1970s, but there was a period in the late 1960s where the soul music of the earlier era was beginning to give rise to a more up-tempo funky sound, epitomised my the likes of Archie and his Drells, James Brown and others.
 The end of the Sixties and start of the Seventies saw the evolution of soul into funk, and then into a funky disco sound that was to be the vanguard for the coming disco movement of the next decade.
 It was an incredible era for music.

 The version that I am listening to now is the LP version, which is just over three minutes long.
-There are two different versions of the song, Parts 1 and 2, which are the first and last tracks respectively on the album that I’m listening to now, ARCHIE BELL & THE DRELLS: THE PLATINUM COLLECTION.
-This one features twenty of the Drell’s best tracks, and “Tighten Up” is by no means the only good track on it.
+There are two different versions of the song, Parts 1 and 2, which are the first and last tracks respectively on the album that I\’m listening to now, ARCHIE BELL & THE DRELLS: THE PLATINUM COLLECTION.
+This one features twenty of the Drell\’s best tracks, and \”Tighten Up\” is by no means the only good track on it.
 The album can be found here on Amazon.com, and here on Amazon.uk.

-Here also is a link to a YouTube video of a combined version of Archie Bell & the Drells – “Tighten Up” Parts 1 & 2.
-At about six minutes long, it’s well worth listening to.
+Here also is a link to a YouTube video of a combined version of Archie Bell & the Drells – \”Tighten Up\” Parts 1 & 2.
+At about six minutes long, it\’s well worth listening to.

-CLASSIC TUNES: “Tighten Up” by Archie Bell & the Drells
+CLASSIC TUNES: \”Tighten Up\” by Archie Bell & the Drells

-I’ve been sitting back on a quiet Saturday evening, chillin’ out and listening to some good music.
-Playing right now, all the way from 1968, it’s one of the great funk classics, “Tighten Up”, by another of my favourite groups, Archie Bell & the Drells.
+I\’ve been sitting back on a quiet Saturday evening, chillin\’ out and listening to some good music.
+Playing right now, all the way from 1968, it\’s one of the great funk classics, \”Tighten Up\”, by another of my favourite groups, Archie Bell & the Drells.

 This is one of the early true funk masterpieces, with some great grooves and incredible dance rhythms.
-Aside from Bell’s voice, the one thing that really stands out for me in the tune is the fantastic bass rhythm, followed closely by the funky lead.
+Aside from Bell\’s voice, the one thing that really stands out for me in the tune is the fantastic bass rhythm, followed closely by the funky lead.
 Everything that makes funk great is present in this song.
-I defy anybody with an ounce of rhythm in their body not to start tapping their feet or shaking their booty when “Tighten Up” comes on the radio.
+I defy anybody with an ounce of rhythm in their body not to start tapping their feet or shaking their booty when \”Tighten Up\” comes on the radio.

 I usually associate the emergence of funk with the early-1970s, but there was a period in the late 1960s where the soul music of the earlier era was beginning to give rise to a more up-tempo funky sound, epitomised my the likes of Archie and his Drells, James Brown and others.
 The end of the Sixties and start of the Seventies saw the evolution of soul into funk, and then into a funky disco sound that was to be the vanguard for the coming disco movement of the next decade.
 It was an incredible era for music.

 The version that I am listening to now is the LP version, which is just over three minutes long.
-There are two different versions of the song, Parts 1 and 2, which are the first and last tracks respectively on the album that I’m listening to now, ARCHIE BELL & THE DRELLS: THE PLATINUM COLLECTION.
-This one features twenty of the Drell’s best tracks, and “Tighten Up” is by no means the only good track on it.
+There are two different versions of the song, Parts 1 and 2, which are the first and last tracks respectively on the album that I\’m listening to now, ARCHIE BELL & THE DRELLS: THE PLATINUM COLLECTION.
+This one features twenty of the Drell\’s best tracks, and \”Tighten Up\” is by no means the only good track on it.
 The album can be found here on Amazon.com, and here on Amazon.uk.

-Here also is a link to a YouTube video of a combined version of Archie Bell & the Drells – “Tighten Up” Parts 1 & 2.
-At about six minutes long, it’s well worth listening to.
+Here also is a link to a YouTube video of a combined version of Archie Bell & the Drells – \”Tighten Up\” Parts 1 & 2.
+At about six minutes long, it\’s well worth listening to.

-Classic Tunes: “Separate Ways” by Journey
+Classic Tunes: \”Separate Ways\” by Journey

-I’m sitting back at the moment, relaxing, and listening to one of the greatest arena rock albums of all time, the classic 1983 six-times platinum masterpiece, FRONTIERS, by US band Journey, which came out on the Columbia Records label.
+I\’m sitting back at the moment, relaxing, and listening to one of the greatest arena rock albums of all time, the classic 1983 six-times platinum masterpiece, FRONTIERS, by US band Journey, which came out on the Columbia Records label.

-This is one of my all-time favourite rock albums, and is, in my opinion, Journey’s strongest album, surpassing even their previous album, the 1981 classic nine-times platinum ESCAPE.
+This is one of my all-time favourite rock albums, and is, in my opinion, Journey\’s strongest album, surpassing even their previous album, the 1981 classic nine-times platinum ESCAPE.

-There isn’t a single bad song on FRONTIERS (even the “weaker” songs are good), but one of the best is the song that is currently playing, the first track on the album, “Separate Ways”.
-This is a truly powerful rock song, pounding drums, driving keyboards and guitars, and above it all, Steve Perry’s gorgeous, soaring vocals.
+There isn\’t a single bad song on FRONTIERS (even the \”weaker\” songs are good), but one of the best is the song that is currently playing, the first track on the album, \”Separate Ways\”.
+This is a truly powerful rock song, pounding drums, driving keyboards and guitars, and above it all, Steve Perry\’s gorgeous, soaring vocals.
 Sheer bliss!

 This is an excellent, strong intro to a fantastic rock album.
-It’s also gratifying to know that it ISN’T all downhill from here, and that the rest of the album is just as good.
+It\’s also gratifying to know that it ISN\’T all downhill from here, and that the rest of the album is just as good.

 FEDERATION by H. Beam Piper